screwbreaker/MDmod/README.md

 ### History
 Everything started because I got some Padauk microcontrollers, and I wanted to play with them.
-I choose to implement the Mega Drive switchless mod, because it seem very appropriate as a basic program for a microcontroller.
+I choose to implement the Mega Drive switchless mod, because it seem very appropriate, as a basic program for microcontrollers.

 Unfortunately, I've never enought free time to work on this project.
-When I finally managed to make it, the padauk microcontrollers where out of stock.
+When I finally managed to make it the padauk microcontrollers where out of stock.
 They still cheap, but not easy to found now.
 So, since SDCC also handle PIC microcontrollers, I thought it was nice to port the code for the old PIC16F630.